stanfordio/truthbrush/README.md

 * Pull "trending" hashtags
 * Pull "trending" Truth posts
 * Pull ads
 * Pull a user's metadata
+* Pull the list of users who liked a post
+* Pull the list of comments on a post

 Truthbrush is designed for academic research, open source intelligence gathering, and data archival.
-It pulls all of the data from the publicly accessible API.
+It pulls all data from the publicly accessible API.

 ## Installation